mdnrkn/mdnrkn.github.io/_posts/Competitive Programming Resources/Array/2024-12-17-second-largest-element-in-the-array.md

 tags: [array, dsa]
 ---

-Given an array arr[ ] = { 1, 2, 4, 7, 7, 5 }, we have to find the second largest element.
+Given an array `arr[] = { 1, 2, 4, 7, 7, 5 }`, we have to find the second largest element.

 #### Brute Force Approach:

 We can sort the array.
-After sorting, the largest element will be at the last position, arr[n - 1].\
+After sorting, the largest element will be at the last position, `arr[n - 1]`.\
-However, we can't directly assume that arr[n - 2] is the second largest element because duplicate largest elements might exist.\
+However, we can't directly assume that `arr[n - 2]` is the second largest element because duplicate largest elements might exist.\
-For example, in arr[ ] = { 1, 2, 4, 5, 7, 7 }, we must traverse the array in reverse to find the second largest element that is different from the largest.
+For example, in `arr[] = { 1, 2, 4, 5, 7, 7 }`, we must traverse the array in reverse to find the second largest element that is different from the largest.

 ```cpp
 int n = 6;